Accio/MCBDD/index.md

 work:

 * Option 1: Write a target (or screening) proposal for a disease of your choice, using publicly available data and tools/algorithms that we learn about to support your arguments.
-* Option 2: Write a Rmarkdown/Jupyter report about the Drug Central database, raising your own scientific questions about drug-target associations and answering them with analysis.
+* Option 2: Write a Rmarkdown/Jupyter report analysing data from [the Drug Central](https://drugcentral.org/) database, raising your own scientific questions about drug-target associations and answering them with analysis.

-Grade is given both by peer review and by the lecturer.
+Project grade is given both by peer review and by the lecturer.

 ## Syllabus